banner-france

 Based on the assessment results, students will be assigned to the most appropriate level.
 It is your responsibility to ensure that you are eligible to take the FSL course you have been assigned.
 It is not possible to take a course for which you already have a credit or an exclusion.
 Consult with the French department for further detail about your own program requirements.
 If you are not eligible to take the course(s) of your choice, your $200 application fee will be refunded.

-NOTE: All UTSG students who are placed in FSL195Y0 or FSL295Y0 must write U of T’s placement test upon their return to Toronto to determine the accurate credit for their course in Tours, as well as their appropriate next level.
+Note: All UTSG students who are placed in FSL195Y0 or FSL295Y0 must write U of T’s placement test upon their return to Toronto to determine the appropriate U of T course credit for their course in Tours, as well as their appropriate next level.
 Students are responsible for contacting the French department themselves and arranging to write this test (french.undergraduate@utoronto.ca).
-After writing the test, the equivalent FSL credits will be noted in Degree Explorer only - the credit “FSL195Y0” or “FSL295Y0” will remain on your academic record as is.
+After writing the test, the equivalent FSL credits will be noted in Degree Explorer only - the 1.0 credit labelled as “FSL195Y0” or “FSL295Y0” will remain on your academic record as is.
+Students placed in the H0 courses who wish to take an FSL course other than the next course in the usual FSL sequence should also contact the French department (french.undergraduate@utoronto.ca) to inquire about whether a different course (more advanced or less advanced) is appropriate based on your Tours experience.
+UTM and UTSC students should consult with their home language departments to confirm equivalency.